How to Lose 5% of Your Body Weight to Decrease your Health Risk During the Pandemic

 This is excellent news!

-It means you don’t have to overhaul your lifestyle to live healthier completely.
+It means you don’t have to completely overhaul your lifestyle to live a healthier life.

-Small changes over time can lead to drastic outcomes, including long-term weight loss.
+Small changes over time can lead to drastic outcomes, and that includes long-term weight loss.

 Here are five habit changes to try.
-These can be done at home or anywhere; no gym is required.
+These can be done at home or anywhere you happen to be, no gym required.

 Five Easy Habits to Adopt for Losing 5% of Your Body Weight